-A rigid brace is like a shell that covers the front and back of your upper body generally from under the armpits down to the pelvis.
-The brace usually fastens with three Velcro straps, and can easily be removed to take showers or do other activities.
+- The more commonly used rigid brace is like a shell that covers the front and back of your upper body generally from under the armpits down to the pelvis.
+The brace usually fastens with three Velcro straps and can easily be removed to take showers or do other activities.

-Whether you need a plastic or soft brace, your orthotist will custom make your brace to comfortably fit your body.
+Whether you need a plastic or soft brace, your orthotist will customize your brace to comfortably fit your body.

 How long will I need to wear the brace?